bufbuild/protobuf-es/docs/runtime_api.md

 }
 ```

-A property named `result` is added to the message.
-This object is always present on the message,
+A property named `result` (the name of the oneof group) is added to the message.
-and is `{case: undefined}` by default.
+It is an object with two properties:
+- `case` - the name of the selected field
+- `value` - the value of the selected field

+This property is always defined on the message - similar how map or repeated
+fields are always defined.
+By default, it is `{case: undefined}`.

-`result.case` tracks which field of the oneof is selected.
-It can be either `"number"`, `"error"`,
+In our example, `result.case` can be either `"number"`, `"error"`, or `undefined`.
-or `undefined`.
 If a field is selected, the property `result.value` contains the value of the
 selected field.

 In TypeScript, these rules are actually enforced by the declaration: